-It is proposed that the network capacity reporting part of the NDP will be based on the four DFES scenarios as a minimum, plus a 'best view' scenario.
+It is proposed that the Network Headroom Report will be based on the DFES scenarios, plus a 'best view' scenario.
 Inclusion of multiple scenarios goes beyond the requirements of the licence requirement and is justified on the basis of:

-- Reporting data for multiple DFES scenarios is beneficial because they are used in DNOs planning of network developments included in the NDP. - Four DFES scenarios as a minimum, plus a best view scenario is appropriate because it matches the view from Ofgem that the NDP should be the DFES with purpose. - Some DNOs already identify a separate 'best view' scenario and this situation is likely to evolve following WS1B P2's work defining the methodology for creating such a scenario.
+- Reporting data for multiple DFES scenarios is beneficial because they are used in DNOs planning of network developments included in the NDP. - The DFES scenarios plus a best view scenario is appropriate because it matches the view from Ofgem that the NDP should be the DFES with purpose.

+Some DNOs already identify a separate 'best view' scenario and this situation is likely to evolve following WS1B P2's work defining the methodology for creating such a scenario.